moliver28/research-handbook/content/handbook/business-technology/data-team/platform/tableau/_index.md

     - Document an approach to data source creation that promotes single-source-of-truth reporting
     - Publish the Executive Landing Page to drive users towards critical dashboards
     - Document the domain areas that require a single-source-of-truth data source
-    - Document an archival policy & process to remove unused dashboards and remove clutter from our environment
+    - Document an archival policy & process to remove unused dashboards/data sources and remove clutter from our environment
     - Document a user deprovisioning policy to free up unused licenses on a set cadence
     - Facilitate the publication of X dashboards from Development to Production (target to be updated)
 - FY25-Q3 - Achieve the following targets (specific numbers will be updated in Q2, and will be informed by findings from Q2 assessment)